-Table 8 provides more detailed information relating to the overall use breakdown of Figure 22 and the seasonal use breakdown of Figure 23.
-This table also provides the standard deviation in addition to the mean value, calculated across all eligible dwellings (not all dwellings had sufficient data in all of the seasons), and the 95% confidence intervals in the mean (calculated using the t-distribution).
+Table 6 provides more detailed information relating to the overall use breakdown of Figure 22 and the seasonal use breakdown of Figure 23.
+This table also provides the standard deviation in addition to the mean value, calculated across all eligible dwellings (not all dwellings had sufficient data in all of the seasons).
 As demonstrated elsewhere in this report, the relative use by the different dwellings exhibited significant variability.
 This may partly be explained by some dwellings not using a washing machine or dishwasher, or not having significant outdoor use.
 Others may have had significant outdoor use as a proportion of their total use, or a larger than average use of one of the other appliances.
 Although leaks and drips had a relatively small relative contribution to average water use, these also exhibited significant variability, indicating that some dwellings may have had relatively large water losses.
-This is the most likely reason for the large leak/drip contribution to Winter use in the current study.

-Table 8 Mean, median and standard deviation associated with the water use identified using the event-based analysis.
+Table 6 Mean, median and standard deviation associated with the water use identified using the event-based analysis.